NOW ACCEPTING PHS-C APPLICATIONS

 Self-Paced and Hybrid Training to Accelerate Your Practice in the Hospital and Home

-This 15-hour certificate training prepares clinicians to enhance maternal outcomes before and after birth and to successfully meet the requirements for the advanced Perinatal Health Specialist Certification program and exam
+This 15-hour certificate training prepares clinicians to grow maternal rehabilitation services in hospitals and communities before and after birth and to successfully meet the requirements for the advanced Perinatal Health Specialist Certification program and exam.

 SELF-PACED (S) & HYBRID (H) PROGRAM DEVELOPMENT TRAINING